jpell3/farrel-api/README.md

 - [x] Locate and implement the Node.js OPC UA package
 - [x] Establish an OPC UA connection to a Siemens PLC
 - [x] Read live data from the OPC UA server
+- [x] Refactor code to utilize Promises/.then instead of callbacks
+- [ ] Handle connection sequencing and backoff events
 - [ ] ...future milestones to be added as the project progresses

 ## Configured Scripts